-Twentieth century U.S. history, LGBT culture, African American history, conservative backlash politics
+Twentieth century U.S. history, LGBT culture, African American history, urban nightlife

-Eric Gonzaba is currently a doctoral student in American history at George Mason University.
-He received his BA in history and political science from Indiana University in 2012 and an MA in history and women/gender studies from George Mason University in 2014.
-His research interests revolve around the cultural politics of race and gender in late 20th century America, particularly 1970s African American and queer nightlife.
-He formerly served as the editorial assistant for the Indiana Magazine of History, one of the nation’s oldest historical journals.
+Eric Gonzaba is currently a PhD candidate in American history at George Mason University.
+His research interests revolve around the cultural politics of race and gender in late 20th century America, particularly 1970s/1980s African American and queer nightlife.

-Eric is the creator of Wearing Gay History, an online digital archive which explores the history of lesbian, gay, bisexual, and transgender communities through t-shirts.
+Eric is the creator of Wearing Gay History, an award-winning online digital archive and museum which explores the history of lesbian, gay, bisexual, and transgender communities through t-shirts.
 He currently serves on the Board of Directors of the Rainbow History Project, which collects and preserves LGBT history in metropolitan Washington DC.
 He also is a regular contributor to OutHistory, a site and blog dedicated to uncovering the queer past.